- To which language family does Persian belong?

-Persian is one of the oldest languages of the world and one of the few remaining “alive and kicking” after several thousands of years.
+Persian is one of the oldest languages of the world and one of the few, remaining “alive and kicking” after several thousands of years.
 Like Greek and Latin, it belongs to the Indo-European family of languages.
 The known history of Persian language is divided into three distinct periods: Old Persian, Middle Persian and New Persian.

 The earliest example of the language is the Behistun Inscription established by the Persian king Darius I (522 - 486 B.C.E.).
-However, this inscription does not represent the language form spoken at that era but an archaic form that belongs to at least, several centuries earlier.
+However, this inscription does not represent the language form spoken at that era but an archaic form belonging to at least, several centuries earlier.
 Therefore, Old Persian dates back to more than 3000 years ago.
 Here is a sample text from the first line of Behistun inscription:

-Through its long journey into the modern times, Persian has developed an extensive lexicon and rich literature.
-It has seen world-famous poets such as Ferdowsi, Rumi, Khayyam, Hafez and Sa'di.
+Through its long journey into the modern times, New Persian has developed an extensive lexicon and rich literature.
+It has introduced many renowned poets including Ferdowsi, Khayyam, Rumi, Saadi and Hafez.
 New Persian is not very different from Middle Persian in grammar.
 The main difference is in vocabulary because many Arabic words entered the language after the Arab invasion of Persia.

 Today, Persian is mainly spoken in Iran (known as “Persia” until 1935), Afghanistan, Tajikistan, Uzbekistan and Bahrain.
 It has official status in the first three countries and is spoken by more than 130 million people.
 Persian was once the official or cultural language of many more regions and Islamic dynasties including Ottoman Empire.
 Persian was the lingua franca of the western parts of Islamic world and of Indian subcontinent for five centuries prior to the British colonization.